 - Get a Perfect Crust.
 By slowly bringing the thick cut steaks up to target temperature in a low temperature oven, the external surface of the steak dries which is vital in getting that golden-brown crust later.

 - Reduce Overcooking.
 Using slow and gentle heat in the oven, you are in more control and prevents over cooking.

 - Simplicity.
-Once you follow the same steps each time you have a thick Porterhouse, T-Bone steak, thick cut Ribeye steak, or NY Strip steak, you are guaranteed tasty juicy results.
+Once you follow the same steps each time you have a thick Porterhouse, T-Bone steak, thick cut Ribeye steak, NY Strip or Sirloin , you are guaranteed tasty juicy results.

 - Cook with Confidence.
 Slow and low oven heat followed by the shock and awe of a high heat sear on the cast iron makes it near impossible to overcook and go beyond the ideal cooking temperature of a medium rare to medium juicy seared steak.

 The WOW Factor.
 With the Reverse Sear Steak method, you are guaranteed a beautiful and highly photogenic steak you will finally be proud to post on your Instagram.
 Soft, Juicy and Pink center and a golden-brown crust.

 - Reheating Steak.
 Reverse Sear Method is an ideal way to reheat steaks and preserve juciness to bring your steak right back to its optimum in a few minutes.